George Sabin Gibbs: Later military career

 During World War I, Gibbs was the assistant Chief Signal Officer of the American Expeditionary Forces.
 He received a temporary promotion to brigadier general on October 15, 1918.
 Gibbs was awarded the Distinguished Service Medal for his participation in the Aisne-Marne and Meuse-Argonne offensives.
+The citation for the medal reads:

 He also received several foreign awards, including the Legion of Honour, Order of St Michael and St George, Order of the Crown of Belgium, and the Order of the Crown of Italy.

-After the war, Gibbs reverted to his permanent rank of lieutenant colonel on July 14, 1919 and graduated from United States Army War College in 1920.
+After the war, Gibbs reverted to his permanent rank of lieutenant colonel on July 14, 1919, and graduated from United States Army War College in 1920.
 His post World War I assignments included duty on the War Department General Staff and executive officer to the Assistant Secretary of War.
 In 1924, he supervised the completion of the new Washington–Alaska cable.

 Promoted to major general, Gibbs became Chief Signal Officer on January 19, 1928.
 He held this position until his retirement on June 30, 1931.